 Two crucial elements are coinciding here.
 The ability to find highly skilled individuals to do specific design tasks and the ability to print and ship affordably.

-Creators have always been able to hire contractors to do design work.
-The web just made it easier to find them and even more importantly, easier to find skilled designers at good rates.
+Creators have always been able to hire contractors to perform design work.
+The web just made it easier to find them and easier to find skilled designers at good rates.
 Motivated creators have always been able to create independently.
 Now they can do so more efficiently.

 Twenty years ago, you could write a book, edit it thoroughly, get it to proofread, hire a designer to lay it out, and commission a cover.
 Once all that was done, you’d still need thousands of dollars to buy a print run.
 Then you’d be on the hook for that cost (and storage) until you sold all those books.